EmmerichFrog/home_remote_public/README.md

 The included fork of FlipperHTTP has increased buffer sizes to handle the payload.
 Supports putting the wifi devboard to sleep (needs a forked esp32 firmware).

-Needs to be compiled with a sdk with memccpy enabled.

 There is probably not much use to this app since it's custom to my setup but maybe it can be found useful by some people.